MÁV Class 424: Description

 MÁVAG began to manufacture the Class 424 in 1924, with 2′D axle layout (4-8-0 in Whyte notation).
 It made its first test run between Budapest and Vác on 22 April 1924.
 The planning was led by Béla Kertész (1882–1970) locomotive constructor.

 The 424 was a universal main line locomotive.
 It was used to haul heavy freight trains, stopping trains and express trains.
 The 424 locomotives are well known abroad as well.

-When production ended in 1958, 514 machines had been produced, of which 149 were for foreign orders.
+514 examples had been built when production ended in 1958, of which 149 were for foreign orders.
 They remained in service until 1984, when steam engines were withdrawn in Hungary.

 The 424s were coal burners by design.
 In the early 1960s some engines were converted to burn oil, but their performance did not increase enough to compete with the diesel equipment of that time, like NOHAB DSB engines and Soviet-made M62s.

 Preservation

 Operational

-Nowadays three working examples survived and used for historical and excursion trains.
-The surviving engines are 424,009; 424,247 and 424,287.
+Two working examples (424.009 and 424.247) were preserved and used for historical and excursion trains.